acemod/ACE3/documentation/feature/fonts.md

 ## 1. Overview

-this module adds a font that will be used in the future, characters with equal widths to make it easy to structure correctly.
+This module adds a font that will be used in the future, characters with equal widths to make it easy to structure correctly.
+This is **NOT** present in 3.1.1 because of a bug even if it's present in the sources.

 ## 3. Dependencies